Zhiwuli/Zhiwu-must/README.md

 # Prof Zhiwu Li
 --
-This is a ducument for
+This is a template for the students of Institute of Systems Engineering, Macau University of Science and Technology.
 --